 in Lithuanian

-The infrastructure, adapted to the advanced didactics, includes interpretation, translation and eye-tracking laboratories, state-of-the-art automated translation programmes and contemporary equipment to ensure an efficient learning process.
+The infrastructure, adapted to the advanced didactics, includes interpretation, translation and eye-tracking laboratories, translation software and contemporary equipment to ensure an efficient learning process.

-Choose to study a second language or create a personalised set of modules to deepen your existing competencies or acquire new ones in areas such as law, leadership, business, management and more.
+Choose to study a second language or create a personalised set of modules to deepen your existing competences or acquire new ones in areas such as law, leadership, entrepreneurship, and more.

 Here are some of the careers you can pursue after your studies: